 Older models of dual-bin compost tumblers had a single door covering both chambers.
 Newer models have separate doors for each chamber.
 This is an improvement because you can rotate the drum directly over a wheelbarrow or bucket, and tip the finished compost in.

 The quality of the door hinges is important in this design.
 One brand (which we do not sell) has cheap hinges which compromises the functionality.
+Look also for a steel frame, which provides added durability for a long tumbler life.

 Some larger models of dual-chamber composter tumblers have a gear-driven crank handle to facilitate turning the drum.